-Previously, there was zero coverage provided by your insurance in this phase, but since the Affordable Care Act in 2010, the donut hole is steadily shrinking.
+Previously, there was zero coverage provided by your insurance in this phase, but since the Affordable Care Act in 2010, the donut hole has been steadily shrinking.

-In 2019, you pay up to only 25% for brand name drugs in your plan.
+In 2020, you pay up to only 25% for brand name and generic drugs in your plan.
 See more details on the donut hole, cost breakdown, and how to get out of it.

 Phase 4: Catastrophic coverage